Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ### Level 3: Explosives

-You gain proficiency with Alchemist's Supplies, along with the secrets of creating explosives from Cordites:
+You gain a set with Alchemist's Supplies and profficiency with it, along with the secrets of creating explosives from Cordites:

 #### Cordite Charges